ruuda/blog/posts/a-float-walks-into-a-gradual-type-system.md

 while in Javascript the two are indistinguishable.
 By default Python parses `1.0` and `1.00` as the same value, but it can be configured to preserve the distinction.
-And many deserializers reject numbers with a decimal point when they expect an integer, even if the fractional part is zero.
+Furthermore, many deserializers reject numbers with a decimal point when they expect an integer, even if the fractional part is zero.